arpnetworks/blog/_posts/2019-12-13-four-key-considerations-for-outsourcing-web-app-development.markdown

 companies which have their own IT departments and are able to organize app hosting and maintenance themselves.
-But if you don’t have your own team, you’ll be better off choosing a dedicated outsourced partner which provides full-cycle development and post-project support.
+But if you don’t have your own team, you’ll be better off choosing a dedicated outsourced partner which provides full-cycle app development and post-project support.
 This gives businesses more control over the process, making it ideal for those with very specific needs, such as integrating existing business systems or adding complex functions which need extensive testing.